segmentio/segment-docs/src/connections/destinations/catalog/comscore/index.md

 ## Video Streaming

-**Disclaimer**: The video tracking functionality is in beta.
-If you have feedback on this beta functionality, please reach out to us via our [contact form](https://segment.com/help/contact).
-In addition, you must be using version 3.0.0 of the Segment-comScore SDK for this functionality.
+**Note**: The video tracking functionality is in beta for **mobile only**, and requires version 3.0.0 of the `Segment-comScore` SDK.
+If you have feedback on or questions about this beta feature, [please contact us](https://segment.com/help/contact)!

 To get started tracking video content through Segment, make sure you are using a media player that has an API which allows you to detect the player state.
 Please also refer to our [Video Spec](https://segment.com/docs/spec/video/) and implement video tracking as outlined there.
 We will map the semantic events to comScore's relevant methods.